 What is PolyJet Printing?

 The photopolymer will only become dimensionally stable when it’s cured.
-That’s why support materials are usually laid down at the same time as the main polymer part, which enhances its dimensional accuracy and provides a sort of frame for the photopolymer to stick to until it’s cured.
-These support materials—which will be removed later—are either matte or glossy.
-Matte supports are good for dimensional accuracy, and glossy ones are used when you have overhangs or other complex parts.
-When the part is finished, it’s washed with a water jet and soaked in a chemical solution to remove the supports.
+That’s why support materials are laid down at the same time as the main polymer part, which enhances its dimensional accuracy and provides a sort of frame for the photopolymer to be held in until it’s cured.
+These support materials resemble a slightly rigid gel-like substance encasing the part by the end of the process.
+When the part is finished, it’s washed with a water jet and, soaked in a chemical solution to remove the supports, then left to dry.
 The following is an image of a Xometry rainbow logo made with PolyJet printing:

 What is MultiJet 3D Printing?

 MultiJet’s creation is attributed to the company 3D Systems, and it’s another type of 3D printing that works kind of like an inkjet printer.
 Like the first method we discussed, MJP uses a printing head that creates parts layer by layer using either UV-curable photopolymer or casting wax droplets.
-It can also create layer thicknesses of as small as 16 micrometers, but unlike PolyJet, it can’t print multiple materials at once.
-Support structures for this technique are made from paraffin wax, so when a part is finished, it’s put in an oven to melt the wax away.
-This post-processing is much easier than PolyJet printing.
-We have a whole article on MJP which you can read to learn more about the topic.
+It can also create layer thicknesses of as small as 16 microns, but compared to PolyJet, it has limited multi-material mixing capabilities, if any at all, depending on the machine.
+Support structures for this technique are made from paraffin wax, so when a part is finished, it’s put in an oven or placed into a warm mineral oil bath to melt the wax away.
+Post-processing MJP parts is generally easier than PolyJet printing, but care must be taken when melting the wax to prevent the heat from affecting the properties of the main build material.

 Frequently Asked Questions on PolyJet vs. MultiJet